Get your copy of PeopleKeep's 2024 QSEHRA Report

-The QSEHRA empowers small businesses and nonprofits to offer health benefits
+The QSEHRA empowers small businesses and nonprofits to offer affordable, flexible health benefits

-Data from the Kaiser Family Foundation's 2022 Employer Health Benefits Annual Survey found that only 39% of organizations with 3-9 employees and 67% of organizations with 10-199 workers offer health benefits.
+Data from KFF's 2023 Employer Health Benefits Annual Survey found that only 39% of organizations with three to nine employees and 67% of organizations with 10-199 workers offer health benefits.
+However, almost 100% of larger organizations offered a health benefit in 2023.
+With a QSEHRA, small businesses and nonprofits can provide their employees with a meaningful, cost-effective benefit that helps with recruitment and retention.

-Our data proves that the QSEHRA empowers small employers to offer health benefits and maintain complete cost control.
-This makes a QSEHRA an extremely flexible benefit compared to traditional group health insurance.
+Our customer data and survey prove that the QSEHRA empowers small employers to offer health benefits and maintain complete cost control.

 Fill out the form to read the full report to see how today's employers are using their QSEHRA.